JoseRuiz01/SplicingAndCopyMoveDatasetGenerator/README.md

 ## 📂 Output

 For each original audio file, this tool will generate:
-- Authentic audio
+- Original audio dataset
-- Copy-move forgeries (via RandomPosition)
+- Copy-move forgeries dataset
-- Splicing forgeries (via Concatenation)
+- Splicing forgeries dataset

 ---